+Many Houston patients ask, “How much does cataract surgery cost?”
 If you have cataracts, the cost of cataract surgery should not be a barrier to the care that you need to regain useful vision.
 In almost all instances, cataract surgery costs are considered reimbursable expenses under both Medicare and private insurance plans.
-If you are considering cataract surgery you should become familiar with:
+If you are considering bladeless cataract surgery in Houston you should become familiar with:

 Private Insurance and Cataract Surgery Costs

 In most instances, private insurances cover a portion, if not all, of